Plexversal/dev-insights/README.md

 ### ⚠️ Warning!

-If matching flair text, ensure you are specific enough as to not match another generic flair.
+If matching flair text (both user flair and post flair), ensure you are specific enough as to not match another generic flair.
 It will be included in any word/text.
-E.g. if you configure it to match `dev` it will match `developer` but also words like `device`, `devious` etc. The other matches for users and css class are not like this and are exact.
+E.g. if you configure it to match `dev` it will match `developer` but also words like `device`, `devious` etc. The matches for users and css class are exact, but flair text uses `includes` matching for better flexibility.

 ## 🗒️ Things to note